DataDog/documentation/content/en/logs/explorer/watchdog_insights.md

 ### Log Anomaly Detection

-Ingested logs are analyzed at the intake level where Watchdog Insights perform aggregations on detected patterns as well as `environment`, `service`, `source` and `status` tags.
+Ingested logs are analyzed at the intake level where Watchdog performs aggregations on detected patterns as well as `environment`, `service`, `source` and `status` tags.
 These aggregated logs are scanned for anomalous behaviors, such as the following:

 - An emergence of logs with a warning or error status.